FluffyMaguro/AoE4_Overlay/README.md

   ]
 ```

 3. Streaming overlay customization can be done via `custom.css` and `custom.js` in the `html` folder in app directory.
-These files will not be overriden with an app update.
+These files will not be overridden with an app update.
 In `custom.js` you can define this function that's run after each update.

 ```javascript
 function custom_func(data) {